kucingcoder/kirimkan/README.md

 - Change admin password for security
 - Relogin to make sure was changed
-- If you want to share with your friends ana register menu to create a new user
+- If you want to share with your friends, there is a registration menu to create a new user.

 ## ⚙️ CUSTOMIZATION